erusev/base/README.md

 ## Base ORM

 Most of the popular ORMs seem quite complex.
-They might make sense for complex projects, but most projects are simple.
+They might make sense for some complex projects, but most projects are simple.

-Meet Base.
-It's, perhaps, the simples ORM in PHP.
-It's been helping me quite a lot over the years.
+Meet Base - perhaps, the simplest ORM in PHP.
+I've been using it quite a lot over the years.
 I thought it's about time I share it with the world.

 ### Features